 Action – together and publicly request pledges of action from power-holders, e.g. elected councillors, police chiefs, business owners (Accountability Assembly in late Spring for 80/100/120 people).

-Evaluation – develop in leaders a habit of immediate and open evaluation after actions; also generate data for an external evaluation report to be disseminated across Citizens UK chapters and UK community foundations through a conference in MK hosted by The Open University in Spring 2023.
+Evaluation – develop in leaders a habit of immediate and open evaluation after actions; also generate data for an external evaluation report to be disseminated across Citizens UK chapters and UK community foundations through a conference in MK hosted by The Open University in Summer 2023.